wencyang/project/README.md

-# project
+# projects
+This is my presonal collections.
+Mainly for physics experiments

-project is about Google's quick draw dataset
+project.ipynb is about Google's quick draw dataset

+insurance.ipynb is about insurance company analysis

-Others are about XRD receprocal space mapping and transport measurement
+Other jupyter files are about XRD receprocal space mapping and transport measurements